Trekking to Gokyo Lakes and Everest base camp in early winter

-We retraced our steps towards Lukla on a combination of ascends and descended until Thado Koshi’s settlement, from where the trail is uphill for about 30 minutes.
+We retraced our steps towards Lukla on a combination of ascends and descended until Thado Koshi’s settlement, from where the trail was uphill for about 30 minutes.
 After that, the path is ‘level’ Nachipang until Chaurikhara, where a short steep of 20 minutes begins until the Pasang Lhamu Gate at Lukla.
 We had lunch at our lodge in Lukla, showered, and just chilled out during the afternoon before dinner.
-It was another early night as usual, as we had an early start the following day.
+As usual, it was another early night, as we had an early start the following day.

-We woke up at 5.30 am to get ready for breakfast before heading to the airport to return to Kathmandu.
+We woke up at 5.30 am to prepare breakfast before heading to the airport to return to Kathmandu.
 It was a windy morning, which caused the flight to be delayed by an hour.
 The return flight was quite turbulent due to the windy conditions.
-Upon reaching Kathmandu airport, we collected our luggage, dropped Tara off at her hotel.
+Upon reaching Kathmandu airport, we collected our luggage and dropped Tara off at her hotel.
 We met Tara for her birthday dinner and departed after agreeing to meet at 12.30 pm the following day for her departure.

 We met in the hotel lobby as agreed before we bade farewell to each other until the next time before a vehicle took Tara to the airport to catch her flight back home.